-The unprecedented rise in unemployment in Nigeria is not unconnected to the inadequacies in the secondary 276 education system.
-According to Alanana (2003), unemployment rate increased from 6.2% in the 1970s to 11.5% 277 in the 1990s.
-The study shows that the objective of secondary education of offering diversified curriculum to 278 cater for the differences in talents, opportunities, further life experiences and future roles is unrealistic.
-Education 279 at this level does not make provision for holistic development of the student.
-The study further revealed that 280 the objective of secondary school providing trained manpower in the applied sciences, technology and commerce 281 at sub-professional grades is not realistic.
-Participant asserted that lack of school physical equipment, experts, 282 poor curriculum design and poor funding are jointly responsible for the set-back in the potency of secondary 283 education in Nigeria.
-This findings corroborates Balogun (1995), Jega (2002), Awah and Agba (2007) who 284 all observe that factors that limit the effective implementation of curriculum in Nigeria include -inadequate 285 planning, insufficient teachers, syllabus overloading, incessant strikes, lack of infrastructural facilities among 286 others.
-Marinho (2009) posits that inarticulate policies, inadequate resources, poor planning, lack of feedback 287 mechanism impede curriculum implementation in Nigeria.
-Agba et al (2009) and Gulloma (2009) observe that 288 public expenditure on education is within the region of 5 percent of the GDP and this could be responsible 289 for the gross lack of school physical facilities in schools and frequent strikes in the education system which in 290 turn affects curriculum implementation.
-Agba et al (2009) further observed that between 1994 and 2009 yearly 291 national budgetary allocation to education declined from 7.83 percent to 1.6 percent and this adversely affects 292 the process of teaching and learning in Nigeria schools.
-293
+The study shows that the objective of secondary education of offering diversified curriculum to cater for the differences in talents, opportunities, further life experiences and future roles is unrealistic.
+Education at this level does not make provision for holistic development of the student.
+The study further revealed that the objective of secondary school providing trained manpower in the applied sciences, technology and commerce at sub-professional grades is not realistic.
+Participant asserted that lack of school physical equipment, experts, poor curriculum design and poor funding are jointly responsible for the set-back in the potency of secondary education in Nigeria.
+This findings corroborates Balogun (1995), Jega (2002), Awah and Agba (2007) who all observe that factors that limit the effective implementation of curriculum in Nigeria include - inadequate planning, insufficient teachers, syllabus overloading, incessant strikes, lack of infrastructural facilities among others.

+Marinho (2009) posits that inarticulate policies, inadequate resources, poor planning, lack of feedback mechanism impede curriculum implementation in Nigeria.
+Agba et al (2009) and Gulloma (2009) observe that public expenditure on education is within the region of 5 percent of the GDP and this could be responsible for the gross lack of school physical facilities in schools and frequent strikes in the education system which in turn affects curriculum implementation.
+Agba et al (2009) further observed that between 1994 and 2009 yearly national budgetary allocation to education declined from 7.83 percent to 1.6 percent and this adversely affects the process of teaching and learning in Nigeria schools.